tap-giants/forms/README.md

 #### `renderOption`: React.Component
 Use in order to customize how the checkbox will be rendered.

-It will receive following props:
+It will receive the following props:

   * name: String - Checkbox group name.
   * label: String - Option label.